 Oregon restricts truck travel during certain times and on specific days.
 Travel is permitted from one-half hour after sunrise and one-half hour before sunset Monday through Friday and until noon on Saturdays.
 Continuous travel is permitted for heavy loads only, with permits.
 Truck travel is prohibited on New Years Day, Memorial Day, Independence Day and Labor Day.
 For Thanksgiving, travel is permitted from noon on the Wednesday before through one-half hour before sunrise on the following Monday.
 For Christmas, travel is permitted from 2:00pm on Christmas Eve until one-half hour before sunrise on the 1st business day following Christmas.

-FRC Oregon Freight Trucking Service Points
+Freight Rate Central Oregon Freight Trucking Service Points

 Our LTL Freight Carriers and FTL Trucking Partners In Oregon include: